 The (legacy) Telemetry client ID, so that background update Telemetry can be correlated with other Firefox Telemetry

-The background task creates a temporary profile for itself to load, because a profile must be present in order for most of the Firefox code that it relies on to function.
+The background task creates a distinct profile for itself to load, because a profile must be present in order for most of the Firefox code that it relies on to function.
+This distinct profile is non-ephemeral, i.e., persistent, but not visible to users: see bug 1775132

-After setting up the temporary profile and reading all the configuration we need into it, the regular UpdateService.jsm check process is initiated.
+After setting up this profile and reading all the configuration we need into it, the regular UpdateService.jsm check process is initiated.
 To the greatest extent possible, this process is identical to what happens during any regular browsing session.

 The background update task must not produce any user-visible interface.
 If it did, whatever appeared would be *disembodied*, unconnected to any usage of Firefox itself and appearing to a user as a weird, scary popup that came out of nowhere.
 To this end, we disable all UI within the updater when invoking from a background task.
 See bug 1696276.